 Which direction do the system panel cables connect?

 The system panel cables are not keyed so can be plugged in any direction.
 Except for the LED cables, the system panel connector cables can be plugged in any direction.
 If the LED cables are plugged in backward, the LED light will not work.
 Usually, with most modern motherboards, you can identify what cable goes where by looking at the motherboard for a + and a - symbol.
 The colored wire (powered wire) would connect to the + symbol and a white or black cable (ground) would connect to the - symbol.

 In the diagram example above, copied from a motherboard manual, you can see how each of these cables connects to the motherboard.
-For example, in the top-left portion for the PLED (Power LED), the first pin is PLED+, which indicates the colored wire side of the connector connects to this pin.
-Keep in mind that how these cables connect vary depending on your motherboard.
+For example, in the top-left portion for the PLED (Power LED), the first pin is PLED+, indicating the colored wire side should connect to it.
+Keep in mind that how these cables connect varies depending on your motherboard.